jpetazzo/intro-to-docker/slides/About_Docker/Body.md

 Never again "worked in dev - ops problem now!"

-<!SLIDE>
+---
-# On-board developers and contributors rapidly
+## On-board developers and contributors rapidly

 1. Write Dockerfiles for your application components
 2. Use pre-made images from the Docker Hub (mysql, redis...)